Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 At 1630 we go to Shingleys Beach and let Veto have a run.
 On the way back we stop off at True Companions to say hi to Michael and Karen.
 We have showers, sundowners and then dinner.
 Kelly has the mackerel we were given three weeks ago and Michael has sausages.

 After dinner Kelly decides to remove a press stud from the cockpit roof.
 We have had water sloshing around in there for the past week since it rained.
-It dripped out the hatch one day while sailing, but we can still here it there.
+It dripped out the hatch one day while sailing, but we can still hear it there.
 Sure enough, as predicted by Michael, the water comes pouring out.
 There is probably two litres in all.

 Saturday 9 September 2017 â Cannonvale to Abel Point Marina

-It was a calm night and again we got up at 0800.
+It was a calm night and again we get up at 0800.
 When Michael takes Veto to the beach, there is a charter yacht, Cats Whiskers on the beach.
 It must have been put there after high tide late last night.
 The port sail drive is not in place, so obviously this is being worked on.
 When Michael leaves, there is probably only 30 minutes before the water will be covering the hole it sits in, so hopefully the bloke will get it back in place soon.

-As Michael leaves the beach, the bloke comes over and asks him for a favour.
+As Michael leaves the beach, the bloke from Cats Whiskers comes over and asks him for a favour.
 His dinghy has floated off the beach and is now up against the rock wall to the east.
 Michael goes over and luckily the water is deep enough for him to be able to get it.
 He ties it up to the stern of the yacht, not wanting to disturb the bloke.

 |The outer part of the winch before servicing||The winch before the drum is put back on|

 After breakfast, we service the port stern winch.
-This is the one we use most, as it pulls up the dinghy and also used for the screecher.
+This is the one we use most, as it pulls up the dinghy and is also used for the screecher.
 Again, it is filthy.
 It takes about 45 minutes to pull it apart, clean it and put back together all greased and oiled.
 This winch is different inside to the other one, but we worked it out okay.

 |The inside of the winch before servicing||After being cleaned, greased and oiled |